The Icefall Traverse

 I did two rounds of the Icefall Traverse this spring and the weather gods weren’t totally aligned with my traverse plans.
 On both occasions, elevated freezing levels, precipitation and moderate winds (Aka high avalanche hazard) kept my group from being able to move through the high col on the Lyell Peaks and descend the Wild West Glacier to the Alexandra cabin.

-The Mons hut on the shoulder of the Lyell Peaks.
+The Lyell hut on the shoulder of the Lyell Peaks.
 This is looking west towards the Crampon Col, the route we took to Icefall lodge.

 After the storm passed, Crampon Col was our safest option to get to Icefall lodge.
 It still meant putting a wallowing bootpack in 70cm of fresh storm snow up a steep slope.
 Careful group management was exercised and we travelled safely through the terrain.